AndrewGls/CarND-Path-Planning-Project/README.md

 ![change-lane][image1]

 #### Coordinate System for Motion Planning ####
 Motion Planning is implemented in the FRENET´ FRAME.
-All transformations from FRENET´ FRAME coordinates to Cartesian coordinates are supported by special class Waypoints, which loads waypoint coordinates as [x,y,s,dx,dy] values from special file, supplied to the project, and fits two bsplines x(s) and y(s) - the x and y coordinates as functions of longitudinal parameter s.
+All transformations from FRENET´ FRAME coordinates to Cartesian coordinates are supported by special class Waypoints, which loads waypoint coordinates as [x,y,s,dx,dy] values from special file, supplied to the project, and fits two bsplines x(s) and y(s) - the x and y coordinates as functions of longitudinal s-parameter.

 Transformation from FRENET coordinates (s,d) to Cartesian coordinates is implemented in two steps: evaluation of splines Fx(s) and Fy(s) at the s-coordinate and adding shift on the d-value along normal to the splines: